Rousing the embers of reverence

 In 2019 my family was broadsided.
 Our newborn boy, Patch, was diagnosed with a profound brain disorder.
 It wrecked my prideful ego and sent me down to kneel on the ocean floor.
 I’m still processing the reality of life with a disabled son, but I can tell you I am more fulfilled than ever before.

 This world is darkness and light.
 We are not in control.
 Never will be.
-And there is beauty in that chaos.
+And there is beauty in the chaos.

 I believe we'll never truly ‘understand’ life.
 Rationale and science can be leaky ships for these high seas.
 But, if our deliverance is in the deepest, darkest waters, we don't have to keep bailing them out.
-I don't suggest we abandon them altogether, but once in a while... we can let them go.
+We can go down.
+Once in a while... we must.

 Feelings, trust, love – the stuff of story – will guide us on.